Directed Polymers and Interfaces in Disordered Media

+For large $a$ it is possible to work only with the series contributions.
+Next, we absorb the dimensionless parameter $a$ in the functional integral measure.
 To proceed, let $Z^{\,k}$ be the $k$-th power of the partition function, for $k$ integer.
-In this case we have a perturbative expansion of the average free energy given by Eq. (\ref{serie}).
+In this case, we have a perturbative expansion of the average free energy given by Equation (\ref{serie}).
 The $k$-th power of the partition function $Z^{\,k}$ can be written as